BizziQuest/QuestListsFB/README.md

 ## Code Style Guide
 Having a style guide really helps code readability and lessens cognitive overhead when developing software.
+I am using the airbnb rules for eslint, with a few differences:

+1. line length is 120 characters. the 80 char limit has not been applicable for more than 20 years.
+1. You ARE allowed to use `console.[error, info, warn]` in production code.
+The team will be looking at these to determine whether they are used correctly and are necessary.
+You are not allowed to just `console.log`, as that usually measn you are not thinking about **why** you need to print to the browser console.

-I am using the airbnb rules for eslint.
-A linter is run as part of the testing for each PR so PRs will not be merged that don't pass the tests _and_ linter.
+NOTE: `eslint` is run as part of the testing for each PR so PRs will not be merged that don't pass the
+       tests _and_ linter.
+If you want to run the linter yourself, you can run `yarn check`.